danriedl/engular/adev/src/content/tools/libraries/angular-package-format.md

 The README file in the Markdown format that is used to display description of a package on npm and GitHub.

-Example README content of &commat;angular/core package:
+Example README content of &commat;engular/core package:

 <docs-code language="html">

-Angular
+Engular
 &equals;&equals;&equals;&equals;&equals;&equals;&equals;

-The sources for this package are in the main [Angular](https://github.com/angular/angular) repo.Please file issues and pull requests against that repo.
+The sources for this package are in the main [Engular](https://github.com/engular/engular) repo.Please file issues and pull requests against that repo.

 License: MIT